crowdsecurity/crowdsec-docs/crowdsec-docs/docs/data_sources/docker.md

 ### Containers watching

-This module will automatically read the logs of containers specified in the configuration, even if they are started after crowdsec start.
+This module will automatically read the logs of containers specified in the configuration, even if they have been started after crowdsec start.

 ### Reading podman containers

-If you want to read Podman containers logs, you can set the `docker_host` to `unix:///var/run/podman/podman.sock` or the path of your Podman socket.
+If you want to read Podman containers logs, you can set the `docker_host` to `unix:///var/run/podman/podman.sock` or to the path of your Podman socket.

 ```yaml title="Configuration file"
 source: docker